Samsung Electronics first-quarter operating profit dips 3 percent, in line with guidance

-The world's biggest manufacturer of smartphones booked a January-March operating profit of 8.5 trillion Korean won ($8.2 billion), compared with guidance of 8.4 trillion won.
+The world's biggest manufacturer of smartphones booked a January-March operating profit of 8.5 trillion Korean won (4.8 billion pounds) compared with guidance of 8.4 trillion won.

 Operating profit in its mobile division fell to 6.43 trillion from 6.51 trillion won in the year prior and 5.47 trillion won in the previous quarter.